markboatman/event-booking-front/app-notes.md

+This is a react app.
+The production build is running at: https://event-booking-frontend.web.app

 Create a root directory for the project.
 Go in the project dir and create a node_modules folder in the root dir and tell dropbox not to sync: